Orthogonal ring patterns in the plane: Orthogonal ring patterns

 Given the $\rho$-radii we can compute the angles in the cyclic quadrilaterals.
 We will assume that the $\arctan$ function maps to oriented angles in $(-\frac\pi2,\frac\pi2)$.

 \begin{lemma} Let $v_i$ and $v_j$ be two neighboring vertices in an orthogonal ring pattern with $\rho$-radii $\rho_i$ and $\rho_j$.
-Then the angle at the vertex $v_i$ in the cyclic quadrilateral defined by the two rings at $v_i$ and $v_j$ is given by
+Then the angle at the vertex $v_i$ in the quadrilateral (triangle if $\rho_i=0$) defined by the two rings at $v_i$ and $v_j$ is given by

 \end{lemma}